sayanarijit/sayanarijit.github.io/src/site/notes/digital garden.md

 # Digital Garden

-A digital garden[^1] is a place to dump and organise personal knowledge.
+One's digital garden[^1] is a place to dump and organise their personal knowledge in written format.

 Related terms are: